 Dimensions (hwd) 16.7 x 43.4 x 38cm

-You’ll want to run a firmware update if you buy the AVR-X3600H, as Denon has recently welcomed Dolby Atmos Height Virtualization technology to its AVR family.
-It is designed to offer the effect of height channels even when no physical speakers are available, and now features alongside Dolby Atmos, DTS:X and DTS Virtual:X in a quartet of 3D audio software Denon has made available.
+Also added via a post-launch firmware update was Dolby Atmos Height Virtualization technology.
+It's designed to offer the effect of height channels even when no physical speakers are available, and now features alongside standard Dolby Atmos, DTS:X and DTS Virtual:X in a quartet of 3D audio software Denon has made available.

 And you can add to that IMAX Enhanced, another DTS technology that bolsters the AVR-X3600H’s lengthy list of certifications.
 With compatible source material, IMAX Enhanced promises to improve the imaging, sound, scale and clarity of your system’s performance.